-- 1 3/4 cups sharp cheddar cheese, shredded, **See Notes
+- 8 oz. cheddar cheese, shredded, **See Notes

 - Shred the cheddar cheese and set it aside, it should be at room temperature when you add it to the sauce.

 - Melt the butter over medium heat in a small saucepan.

 - Whisk in flour.
 Continue to whisk for 1-2 minutes, until you can no longer smell flour.